 2010: Distance Training Programme Initiated

-An innovative new training programme that allowed those not resident in Cape Town to participate in the training.
-The programme attracted a sizeable group of candidates – Fiona Geddes, Lindy Greyvenstein, Marita de Wet, Dr. Loura Griessel, Alan Fourie, Gary Reid, Jolita Jansen van Rensenburg, and Dr. Pauline Close.
+In 2010, SAAJA decided to embark on a distance training programme, an innovative new training programme that allowed those not resident in Cape Town to participate in the training.
+The programme attracted a sizeable group of candidates – Fiona Geddes, Lindy Greyvenstein, Marita de Wet, Dr. Loura Griessel, Alan Fourie, Gary Reid, Jolita Jansen van Rensenburg, and Dr. Pauline Close – most of whom are currently in the last stages of their training.
 Lindy unfortunately had to resign from the programme due to health reasons.

 2011: Marian Campbell and Dain Peters graduated.